 When you ask us to open an account, we or someone acting for us will ask for information about you and where the money you will put in your account comes from.
 We do this for a number of reasons, including to check your credit score and identity, and to meet our legal and regulatory requirements.
 Our Privacy Policy explains more about how we use your information for these and other purposes.
 When we have the information we need, we will open your account.
 You can't:

-- open more than one Revolut personal account; or - open a new Revolut account if we've previously closed a Revolut account.
+- open more than one Revolut personal account; - use a Revolut personal account for business purposes; or - open a new Revolut account if we've previously closed a Revolut account.